OzoneSchicht/coding-with-kids/index.rst

 ============================================
 Hello world

-Here is some new content form Sublime Text
+Here is some new content form Sublime Text3

 A small text that explains some syntaxes :